nicwortel/phpstorm-ide-config/README.md

 This is my global configuration for [PhpStorm](https://www.jetbrains.com/phpstorm/).
 PhpStorm is an IDE for PHP.
 I have some custom configuration for code styling, inspections and file templates, and I use
 Git to track these configuration files and to synchronize them between workstations.
 The code style rules follow PSR-2 but I also added some things that are not specified in the PSR guidelines.

 Feel free to use or fork this repository.
-Note: I use PhpStorm 8.
-These settings might work with other versions as well, but I cannot guarantee.
+Note that I use PhpStorm 9 (Early Access Program).
+I cannot guarantee compatibility with other versions of PhpStorm.

 # Installation